gamell/markpress/examples/light-serif.md

 This presentation was generated with the following command:

-`$ markpress -i light-serif.md -o html/light-serif.html -a -t light-serif`
+`$ markpress light-serif.md html/light-serif.html -a -t light-serif`